-All financial assets and financial liabilities are recognized initially at fair value plus transaction costs, except in the case of financial assets and financial liabilities at FVTPL.
+All financial assets and financial liabilities are recognized initially at fair value plus transactions costs, except in the case of financial assets and financial liabilities at FVTPL.

-As of December 31, 2022 and 2021, the Fund has no financial assets and liabilities at FVTPL.
+As of December 31, 2022 and 2021, the Fund has no financial liabilities at FVTPL.